-The Ministry of Health (quoted in [15]) summarizes Malaria's socio-economic impacts in Ethiopia as follows:
+The Ministry of Health (quoted in [15]) summarized Malaria's socio-economic impacts in Ethiopia as follows:

-- > The high morbidity and mortality rate in the adult population significantly reduces production activities; - The prevalence of malaria in many productive parts of the country prevents the movement and settlement of people in resource-rich low-lying river valleys; on the flip side, the concentration of population in non-malaria risk highland areas has resulted in a massive environmental and ecological degradation and loss of productivity, exposing a large population of the country to repeated droughts, famine and overall abject poverty; - The increased school absenteeism during malaria epidemics significantly reduces the learning capacity of students; - Coping with malaria epidemics overwhelms the capacity of the health services in Ethiopia to focus on other diseases, and thus substantially increases public health expenditures.
+- The high morbidity and mortality rate in the adult population significantly reduces production activities; - The prevalence of malaria in many productive parts of the country prevents the movement and settlement of people in resource-rich low-lying river valleys.
+On the flip side, the concentration of population in non-malaria risk highland areas has resulted in a massive environmental and ecological degradation and loss of productivity, exposing a large population of the country to repeated droughts, famine and poverty; - The increased school absenteeism during malaria epidemics significantly reduces the learning potentials of students; - Coping with malaria epidemics overwhelms the capacity of health services in Ethiopia to focus on other diseases, and thus substantially increases public health expenditures.

-This makes malaria in Ethiopia not just a health issue but a food-security and environmental issue as well.
+The facts outlined above make malaria in Ethiopia not just a health issue but a food-security and environmental issue as well.
 The malaria season coincides with peak economic activity in rural Ethiopia when both rainfall levels and temperature are high and conducive for the growing of subsistence crops.
-Vector activity peaks in the months often set aside for cultivation, weeding, harvesting and winnowing.
+Vector activity peaks in periods often set aside for cultivation, weeding, harvesting and winnowing.
 Weddings and other culturally important activities also peak at this time.
-In other words, optimal climatic regimes for socio-economic activities in rural Ethiopia also favor the reproduction, propagation and thereby the preying up human blood of vector mosquitoes.
-Gabriel Senay and James Verdin's [15] recently published graphs showing the link between temperature/rainfall on the one hand and infection rates on the other.
-They also show that infection rates have been increasing sharply in recent years.
-This could be attributed partly to better reporting of cases enabled by increases in accessibility to health centers and larger institutions catering to the needs of malaria patients.
+In other words, optimal climatic regimes for socio-economic activities in rural Ethiopia also favor the reproduction, propagation, and intensified vector activities.
+In a study by Gabriel Senay and James Verdin's [15] the link between temperature/rainfall on the one hand and infection rates on the other was strong They show that infection rates have been increasing sharply in recent years.
+This could be attributed partly to better reporting of cases due to increased accessibility to health centers and larger institutions catering to the needs of malaria patients.